About Tableau Prep Builder

 To learn more about Tableau Prep Builder and the different features and functions it offers, review the topics in this guide.

 Flow pane (B): A visual representation of your operation steps as you prepare your data.
+This is where you add steps to build your flow.

 Data grid (D): The row level detail for your data.